 - 1/2 teaspoon grated whole nutmeg or 1 teaspoon ground nutmeg

 - 1/2 teaspoon salt

 - 10 tablespoons Biscoff creamy cookie spread

 - 20 large marshmallows

 - Place the first six ingredients in a food processor; process until blended.
 Add butter, cream and vanilla; pulse until dough comes together (do not overmix).
 Stir in cinnamon chips.
 Divide dough in half.
-Shape each into a disk; wrap in plastic.
-Refrigerate until firm enough to roll, about 30 minutes.
+Shape each into a disk; wrap and refrigerate until firm enough to roll, about 30 minutes.

 - Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough to 1/4-in. thickness.
 Cut with a floured 2-1/2-in. square cookie cutter.
 Place 1 in. apart on ungreased baking sheets.
 Bake until cookies begin to brown, 10-12 minutes (do not overbake).
 Remove from pans to wire racks to cool completely.

 - Preheat broiler.
 Spread 1 tablespoon cookie spread on bottoms of half of the cookies.
 Set aside.
 Place a marshmallow on bottoms of the remaining cookies; transfer to a baking sheet.
 Broil 5-6 in. from heat until marshmallows are golden brown, 30-45 seconds.
 Cover with cookie spread halves; press down gently.